 Most Malaysian businesses pay twice for their waste.
 Once to dispose of it.
 And again by handing over recyclable materials — cardboard, metal cans, plastic bottles — that have a real market price, and never seeing a cent back.

 In 2023 alone, the Solid Waste Management and Public Cleansing Corporation (SWCorp) estimated that RM291 million worth of recyclables was thrown away in Malaysia because businesses didn't segregate at source (Malay Mail).
 Even as the national recycling rate hit 37.9% in 2024 (SWCorp), the value left on the table remained substantial.
 That money didn't go to the businesses that generated the waste.
-It went into landfills.
+It went into landfills — even though Malaysia's solid waste regulations already require commercial premises to separate at source in adopted states.

 What a Recycling Rebate Actually Is